PBKoning/Python_test_projects/README.md

 27-12-2022: Added a previous created project: password generator

-29-12-2022: Added a new gameproject in the style of Fruit Ninja
+29-12-2022: Added a new gameproject, SliceGame, in the style of Fruit Ninja

+30-12-2022: moved SliceGame to a dedicated repository on GitHub (https://github.com/PBKoning/SliceGame)